 - In Noblesse, the series begins with protagonist Rai awakening from his 820 year slumber in his coffin.
 Much of the series' humor revolves around Rai's incapability (and severely lazy lack of trying) to adapt to "modern day mechanics" such as doors.
 And windows.
 Especially funny in that, no matter how many instruction booklets his servant Frankenstein tries to write out for him, he always ends up just waiting around for Frankenstein to do it for him.

 - The Platypus Comix story "Raiders of the Lost Arc" has Joan of Arc resurrect during the late 20th/early 21st century and face Osama Bin Laden.

-- Jane Onoda in Verlore Geleentheid was in stasis for over ten thousand years.
+- Jane Onoda in Verlore Geleentheid was in stasis for over ten thousand years, and conscious the whole time.
 She is obsessed with finding and wiping out the last of the species that nuked her homeworld millennia ago.